PROSA-Project/prosa/doc/guidelines.md

 1. Prefer `Require Export full.path.to.module.that.you.want` over `From full.path.to.module.that.you Require Export want` because (as of Coq 8.10) the latter is brittle w.r.t. the "auto-magic" module finding heuristics employed by Coq (see also: Coq issues [9080](https://github.com/coq/coq/issues/9080), [9839](https://github.com/coq/coq/issues/9839), and [11124](https://github.com/coq/coq/issues/11124)).
 Exception to this rule: ssreflect and other standard library imports.
 2. Avoid repetitive, lengthy blocks of `Require Import` statements at the beginning of files through the judicious use of `Require Export`.
-3. As an important exception to the prior rule, do not re-export modules that contain type class instance definitions.
-Prosa uses type class instances to express key modeling choices; such assumptions should be made explicitly.
 4. Always require external libraries first, i.e., *before* stating any Prosa-internal dependencies.
 This way, an addition in external libraries cannot shadow a definition in Prosa.
 For example, require `mathcomp` modules before any modules in the `prosa` namespace.
 5. Do not import `mathcomp` modules outside of  the `util/all.v` file.
 The file `util/tactics.v` redefined the behavior of the `done` tactic; hence, it must be imported after the `mathcomp` modules.